Note: This post may contain affiliate links. Please see my disclosure page for more details.

 In December, sunrise is roughly between 9 AM and 9:30 and sun sets around 3:15 PM.
 Therefore, it’s actually reasonable to catch sunrise and sunset, and if you are at all able to I suggest doing so as you’ll want to maximize your sunlight hours or risk getting your Circadian rhythms totally out of whack as I did.

-While you don’t want to be outside for too long in the Helsinki cold, Market Square is certainly worth braving for a short visit, even on the darkest and coldest of days.
-Whether you visit independently or as part of a guided city tour, it’s worth a visit for its history and atmosphere.
+While you don’t want to be outside for too long in the Helsinki cold, Senate Square is certainly worth braving for a short visit, even on the darkest and coldest of days.
+Whether you visit independently or as part of a city tour it’s worth a visit for its history and atmosphere.

-Market Square in Helsinki has been an important trade center for centuries and is still the heart of life in Helsinki’s center.
-In winter, you’ll see far fewer outdoor vendors than in summer, but there are still enough stalls to stroll around and peruse (and, of course, some coffee to buy to keep those hands warm while you browse!).
-Still, more people visit the market hall (below) in the winter because it’s freezing out.
+Senate Square in Helsinki has been an important trade center for centuries and is still the heart of life in Helsinki’s center.
+In winter, it’s mostly Christmas markets and then a few vendors after the Christmas market is over (and, of course, some coffee to buy to keep those hands warm while you browse!).
+Still, more people visit the market hall (below) in the winter because it’s, well, freezing out.

 Shop and sample at the Old Market Hall